nohanmohsin/could-be-imdb/README.md

 ### hardest part of this project

 hardest part of this project was too not watch all the cool movies and shows that I was seeing in the website XD
+### why I am not finishing

+I hate styling and the main functionality is done...just some refactoring needed in the search pages I am just gonna move on and pretend this didnt exist
 #### thanks for reading :3